 But exactly what features do the best surf fishing rods share?
 Well, we are looking for qualities such as a strong, yet lightweight blank, corrosion-resistant components, and premium workmanship, just to name a few of the more important ones.

 This is achieved by using moderate to high modulus (stiffness to weight ratio), high tensile strength graphite (carbon fiber) rod blanks and other materials to produce quality graphite and graphite-composite (combination of graphite and fiberglass) surf rods.

 The 5 picks in this surf spinning rod review are all made from the highest-quality materials, components and rod-making technology available today.
-If you are looking to buy the best surf spinning rod for your money, read on – you will likely find it in this list.
+If you are looking to buy the best surf spinning rod for your money, read on – you will likely find it on this list.

 This rod is appropriately named: “tira lejo” in Spanish means to throw or shoot far.
 That is exactly what it does.
 If you like rocket-launching your bait or lure to targets in the far distance, this surf rod is for you.